"If you don't try, you don't get."

 Paul Andrew - CFO &Media Director

-Paul is a multi-award winning video editor who specializes in documentary projects.
-He also taught editing at Humber College and Ryerson University in Toronto, Canada, for many years and worked with a long list of broadcasters, professional and corporate clients.
+Paul is a multi-award winning master editor who specializes in documentary projects.
+He taught editing at Humber College and Ryerson University in Toronto, Canada, and worked with a long list of broadcasters, professional film makers and corporate clients.
+He is known for his ability to find the story that's in the footage.
+He runs editing Master Classes and story structure workshops at Ghana's annual Black Star International Film Festival.

-Today he lives in the south-west of France.
-When not playing his 1868 Groatrian-Steinweg piano he can be found on the patio researching and writing a book about Paris and Pianos.
+Today he lives deep in the countryside in south-west of France.
+When not playing his 1868 Grotrian-Steinweg piano he can be found on the patio researching and writing a book about Paris and Pianos.

 Taking an interest in what others are thinking and doing is often a much more powerful form of encouragement than praise. - Robert Martin

-Robert loves to think outside the box while motivating others.
-He feels especially drawn to ideas that add to the success of women, children and youth across the world.
-His extensive experience and education in community development have taught him that while it is possible to build capacity and sustainable change in communities, transformational change can only be achieved by helping others motivate themselves.
-Robert’s 15+ years of working in the Volta Region of Ghana were described in the book ADANU - HELPING THAT HELPS.
+Robert is especially drawn to ideas that add to the success of women, children and young people.
+His extensive experience and education in community development have taught him that while it is possible to build capacity and change in communities, transformational, sustainable change can only be achieved by helping others motivate themselves.

 You can do everything you put your mind to, and in doing it, do it so that no one with your skills and capability can do it better. - Ghanaian Proverb

-Dr. Mimi Divinsky was a well known Canadian physician and psychologist who worked tirelessly and selflesslyfor people in need.
-A staunch advocate for the underprivileged, she spoke for those who were too abused, exhausted or terrified to speak for themselves.
+Dr. Mimi Divinsky was a well known and much beloved Canadian physician and psychologist who transformed every life she came in contact with.
+She worked tirelessly and selflessly for people in need.
+A staunch advocate for the underprivileged and voiceless she spoke for those who were too abused, exhausted or terrified to speak for themselves.

-She and Helga were friends for more than three decades and when Mimi passed away Helga was determined that her friend, and what she had stood for, would not be forgotten.
+She and Helga were friends for more than three decades and spent many Thursday evenings exploring the role and uses of of narrative in medicine.
+When Mimi passed away Helga was determined that her friend, and what she had stood for, would not be forgotten.

-It is Mimi's endlessly generous spirit that prompted Helga to continue with her dear friend's work of making a difference.
+It is Mimi's endlessly generous spirit and relentless determination to make the world a happier place that prompts Helga to continue with her dear friend's work of making a difference.

 © Copyright Friends of Adaklu